geeth34/balancr-website/README.md

-# Bankist
+# Balancr

-Bankist is a modern banking application designed for managing personal finances.
+Balancr is a modern banking application designed for managing personal finances.
 This is a user-friendly landing page for the same. <br>
 The website is designed with a clean, intuitive interface to simplify customer experience.

-You can visit the website here : [Balancr](https://bankistdigi.netlify.app/)
+You can visit the website here : [Balancr](https://codeandcloud.site/)

 ## Installation